YYAppleFan/-MC/README.md

 # IT Skills HERE
 This guide is written to show advanced skills.
-If your PC and iDevices are running perfectly,you don't need to read this article.
+If your computers and phones are running perfectly,you don't need to read this article.

 ## Recommend PC configuration
 1.Mac (End of 2017)